wfidelis/djangoapp/README.md

 # djangoapp
-a simple web application build with django and deployed on heroku I am using the sqlite database to store our data.
+a simple web application build with django and deployed on heroku.
+I am using the sqlite database to store our data.